-Thanksgiving – tell your friend that you are grateful for what they have done in their lives – and for your new friendship with them.
+Thanksgiving – tell your friend that you are grateful for them – and for your new friendship with them.
 A very small colorful autumn decoration makes a good gift.

-Of course, a lonely care home resident will welcome a kind visitor anytime of the year!
-You don’t need to wait for a holiday!
-May God bless you for your love and concern for your neighbors in care homes.
+Of course, a lonely care home resident will welcome a kind visitor anytime of the year.
+You don’t need to wait for a holiday.

 - Small bouquet of flowers in an unbreakable vase

 - Cards by a young child are wonderful

 - Personal hygiene items such as lip balm, lotion, brush/comb, tissues (travel size), emery boards

 - Stationery / greeting cards / note pads / pens / stamps

 - Large print books – consider “God Cares For You” or our Giant Print New Testament/Psalms Bible